Porges/ways-to-play/src/games/camelot.md

 ## Two-Player Games

-In the diagrams below, the foot-soldiers are represented by the chess pawns ♟︎<!--override Edge defaulting to emoji presentation-->/♙ and the knights are represented by the chess knights ♞/♘.
+In the diagrams below, the foot-soldiers are represented by the chess pawns ♟︎{/*override Edge defaulting to emoji presentation*/}/♙ and the knights are represented by the chess knights ♞/♘.

 The target castle squares for each player are represented by a star in their own